 A water quality monitoring program must be developed at the outset of development, except for the provision of community infrastructure located south of Bellvista.
-This is to be endorsed by the ULDA and set out requirements and processes for water quality monitoring including, but not limited to:
+This is to be endorsed by the ULDA and set out requirements and processes for water quality monitoring.